himanshu1295/himanshu1295/README.md

 ## 🌟 Professional Summary

-Motivated and results-oriented data professional with a strong background in Mechanical and Automation Engineering and a proven track record in market research, customer service, and data analytics.
+Motivated and results-oriented data professional with a strong background in Engineering and a proven track record in market research, customer service, and data analytics.
 Experienced in leveraging technical skills and business acumen to derive actionable insights and contribute to data-driven decision-making.
 Proficient in Python, SQL, data cleaning, and various data analysis and visualization tools.
 Seeking a challenging role in the data science domain.

 ## 💼 Professional Journey